mehdiborji/methylation/README.md

-- To Build final bam with duplications and barcodes marked We first tag them
+- To build final bam with duplications and barcodes marked We first add barcode tag into each part and filter out all reads and did not match to whitelist:
 ```
 sbatch ~/methylation/scripts/SLURM_tag_bam_parts.sh \
         /n/scratch/users/m/meb521/xBO140_nova \